xxmorwellr/ml-advanced-project-2024/README.md

 - `clip.py` **(potential)**
 Implements feature extraction using the CLIP model.

+Due to file size limitation, I don't upload metadata here.
+You can download metadata using Kaggle api: `kaggle competitions download -c shopee-product-matching`.

 ## Limitations of Current Implementation
 To implement cross-validation, the ideal structure for managing the complex processes would involve a main script coordinating three or more sub-scripts.
 However, challenges in argument sharing and dynamic parameter adjustments based on varying data sizes prevented full implementation of this structure at this time.

 ## Source
 Kaggle competition: [Shopee Product Matching](https://www.kaggle.com/competitions/shopee-product-matching).
-You can download data using Kaggle api: `kaggle competitions download -c shopee-product-matching`.